Skip to content

 Pad Thai Kitchen

-If ever a Thai restaurant were considered dive-y, it would be this Belmont neighborhood joint.
-Pad Thai Kitchen boasts heaping portions of steaming Thai classics that come out of the kitchen at lighting speed, whether dining in or taking out.
-As one might guess, the restaurant’s perfected pad Thai, frequently hailed as some of the city’s best, steals the show.
-However, the pumpkin curry and other menu items are also well worth digging into.
+If a Thai restaurant were considered dive-y, it would be this Belmont neighborhood joint.
+Pad Thai Kitchen boasts heaping portions of steaming Thai classics that come out of the kitchen at lightning speed, whether dining in or taking out.
+As one might guess, the restaurant’s perfected pad thai, frequently hailed as some of the city’s best, steals the show.
+However, the pumpkin curry and other menu items are worth digging into.

 KaTi